codetit4n/personal-website/content/blog/vim-experience/index.md

 ## Conclusions

-Working with Vim makes you feel like a coding ninja.
+I am still learning vim, and I am not an expert by any means.
+I will try to update this article as I learn more about vim.
+But I can say this: Working with Vim makes you feel like a coding ninja.
 Just try it!